Paco8/ttml2ssa/kodi/README.md

 do).

-Ttml2ssa can also perform some cosmetic changes so the subtitles style is the same style among different services.
+Ttml2ssa can also perform some cosmetic changes so the subtitles style is the same among different services.

 Using the library is quite easy, it only requires a few lines of code to convert and save a subtitle.

-As demonstration there's available a Kodi repository with modified versions of the Netflix, Amazon, Disney+ and hbogoeu [*] addons with support for ttml2ssa: https://github.com/Paco8/kodi-repo
+As demonstration there's available a Kodi repository with modified versions of the Netflix, Amazon VOD, Disney+ and hbogoeu [*] addons with support for ttml2ssa: https://github.com/Paco8/kodi-repo

 [*] The support for ttml2ssa in hbogoeu is only available for Nordic/Spain.